SparebankenVest/akv2k8s-website/source/content/faq.md

 ## Can I prevent env-injected secrets from being listed in `/proc/[pid]/environ` inside the container?

 Yes.
-Follow Docker Container best-practices and don't run your container as root: https://docs.docker.com/develop/develop-images/dockerfile_best-practices/#user
+Follow Docker container best practices and don't run your container as root: https://docs.docker.com/build/building/best-practices/

 ## Is Akv2k8s compatible with Google distroless images?